-E-mail: levi@snmp.com Phone: +1 423 573 1434
+EMail: levi@snmp.com Phone: +1 423 573 1434

-'''

 Co-editor: Paul Meyer

 Secure Computing Corporation

-Postal:

-2675 Long Lake Road
+Postal: 2675 Long Lake Road

 Roseville, MN 55113

-E-mail:

-paul_meyer@securecomputing.com
+EMail: paul_meyer@securecomputing.com

-+1 612 628 1592
+Phone: +1 651 628 1592

-Phone:

 Co-editor: Bob Stewart

 Cisco Systems, Inc.

-170 West Tasman Drive
+Postal: 170 West Tasman Drive

-Postal:

 San Jose, CA 95134-1706

-E-mail: bstewart@cisco.com

-Phone: +1 603 654 6923"
+EMail: bstewart@cisco.com Phone: +1 603 654 2686"

-DESCRIPTION

-"This MIB module defines MIB objects which provide

-mechanisms to remotely configure the parameters

-used by an SNMP entity for the generation of
+"This MIB module defines MIB objects which provide mechanisms to remotely configure the parameters used by an SNMP entity for the generation of

+'''

 notifications."

-REVISION "9707140000Z"
+REVISION "9808040000Z"

-DESCRIPTION
+DESCRIPTION "Clarifications, published as

+RFC2573"

+"9707140000Z"

+REVISION

-"The initial revision."
+DESCRIPTION "The initial revision, published as RFC2273."

-::= { snmpModules 8 }
+::= { snmpModules 13 }

+snmpNotifyObjects

 OBJECT IDENTIFIER ::=

-snmpNotifyObjects

 { snmpNotificationMIB 1 }

 snmpNotifyConformance OBJECT IDENTIFIER ::=

 { snmpNotificationMIB 3 }

+--

 -- The snmpNotifyObjects group

 snmpNotifyTable OBJECT-TYPE

-SYNTAX SEQUENCE OF SnmpNotifyEntry
+SYNTAX SEQUENCE OF SnmpNotifyEntry MAX-ACCESS not-accessible

-MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "This table is used to select management targets which should

 receive notifications, as well as the type of notification

 which should be sent to each selected management target."

 ::= { snmpNotifyObjects 1 }

 snmpNotifyEntry OBJECT-TYPE

 SYNTAX SnmpNotifyEntry

 MAX-ACCESS not-accessible

-'''

-'''

-STATUS

-current
+STATUS current

 DESCRIPTION

 "An entry in this table selects a set of management targets

 which should receive notifications, as well as the type of

 notification which should be sent to each selected

 management target.

 Entries in the snmpNotifyTable are created and

 deleted using the snmpNotifyRowStatus object."

 INDEX { IMPLIED snmpNotifyName }

 ::= { snmpNotifyTable 1 }

 SnmpNotifyEntry ::= SEQUENCE {

 snmpNotifyName SnmpAdminString,

+SnmpTagValue,

-snmpNotifyTag SnmpTagValue,
+snmpNotifyTag

+snmpNotifyType

-snmpNotifyType INTEGER,
+INTEGER,

+'''

+'''

 snmpNotifyStorageType StorageType,

+snmpNotifyRowStatus

-snmpNotifyRowStatus RowStatus
+RowStatus

 }

 snmpNotifyName OBJECT-TYPE

-SYNTAX SnmpAdminString (SIZE(1..32)) MAX-ACCESS not-accessible
+SYNTAX SnmpAdminString (SIZE(1..32))

+MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "The locally arbitrary, but unique identifier associated

-with this snmpNotifyEntry.'
+with this snmpNotifyEntry."

 ::= { snmpNotifyEntry 1 }

 snmpNotifyTag OBJECT-TYPE

 SYNTAX SnmpTagValue

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "This object contains a single tag value which is used

 to select entries in the snmpTargetAddrTable.
 Any entry

 in the snmpTargetAddrTable which contains a tag value

 which is equal to the value of an instance of this

 object is selected.
 If this object contains a value

 of zero length, no entries are selected."

+DEFVAL { "" }

 ::= { snmpNotifyEntry 2 }

 snmpNotifyType OBJECT-TYPE

+INTEGER {

 SYNTAX

-INTEGER {

 trap(1),

 inform(2)

 MAX-ACCESS read-create

+current

+DESCRIPTION

+"This object determines the type of notification to

+be generated for entries in the snmpTargetAddrTable

+selected by the corresponding instance of

+snmpNotifyTag.
+This value is only used when

+generating notifications, and is ignored when

+using the snmpTargetAddrTable for other purposes.

+If the value of this object is trap(1), then any

+messages generated for selected rows will contain

+Unconfirmed-Class PDUs.

+If the value of this object is inform(2), then any

+messages generated for selected rows will contain

 '''